chandrabsingh/learning/_sources/intro.md

 title: Chandra notebook
 author: Chandra
 ---
+# Welcome

 Here are project work, notes and understanding of the tools I learn.
 This is also to practice habit of writing.

-Happy reading! :)
+Happy writing! :)

 :::